getify/foi-lang/README.md

 You can read/interpret the `![x ?> 10]: empty` pre-condition as: "x must be greater than 10; if it's not, return `empty` instead".
 That's basically the way we interpret pre-conditions in any programming language.

 **Note:** In this usage, `empty` indicates to the calling code that the function had no valid computation to perform.
-However, there are other types of values that could (should!?) be returned here, such as a Maybe::None or an Either::Left.
-More on monads later.
+However, there are other types of values that could (should!?) be returned here, such as a `None` or `Left` monads (more later).

 ----